Veljekset Keskinen

-Veljekset Keskinen (Keskinen Brothers) is a department store in Tuuri, Alavus, Finland.
+Veljekset Keskinen Oy (Keskinen Brothers) is a department store in Tuuri, Alavus, Finland.
+In addition to the General Store and the Food Store, the shopping center includes Hotel OnnenTähti, the Onnela caravan park, the Village Store Gas Station, restaurant services and in the summer, a yard sale.
+Outside entrepreneurs operate on Kauppakatu.
+Over the years, a shopping village of dozens of companies has grown around the Village Store.

 It receives over 6 million customers per year, and is the largest department store in Finland.

 The store is a tourist attraction as well as a regular department store.

 There is a large horse shoe at the parking area, as the name of the village ("Tuuri") means "luck" in Finnish; it stands at number three in Reuters' list of world's ugliest buildings and monuments.